John Cena: Retirement tour (2024–2025)

-On November 1, at Saturday Night's Main Event, it was announced that Cena's final opponent at the subsequent Saturday Night's Main Event on December 13 would be decided in the Last Time Is Now Tournament, beginning on the November 10 episode of Raw in Boston, Massachusetts, near Cena's hometown.
-On that episode of Raw, Cena defeated Dominik Mysterio to win the WWE Intercontinental Championship for the first time in his career, becoming a Triple Crown and a Grand Slam Champion in the process.
-In his final appearance on Raw as an in-ring performer on November 17, he teamed with Rey Mysterio and Sheamus to defeat The Judgment Day (Dominik Mysterio, Finn Bálor and JD McDonagh).
+At Saturday Night's Main Event XLI on November 1, it was announced that Cena's final opponent would be decided in the Last Time Is Now Tournament, beginning on the November 10 episode of Raw in Boston, Massachusetts, near Cena's hometown.
+On that episode of Raw, Cena defeated Dominik Mysterio to win the WWE Intercontinental Championship for the first and only time in his career, becoming a Triple Crown and a Grand Slam Champion in the process.
+In his final appearance on Raw as an in-ring performer on November 17, he teamed with Rey Mysterio and Sheamus to defeat the Judgment Day (Mysterio, Finn Bálor, and JD McDonagh).
+In his final pay-per-view match at Survivor Series: WarGames on November 29, Cena lost the title back to Mysterio after interferences from the Judgment Day, ending his reign at 19 days.
+At Saturday Night's Main Event XLII on December 13, 2025, Cena wrestled his final match, losing to the Last Time is Now Tournament winner Gunther via submission, officially ending his 26-year long career.

+Post-retirement roles and appearances (2025–present)

+Four days before his retirement match, Cena revealed on December 9, 2025, that he would be signing a five-year contract extension that would allow him to remain in WWE as an ambassador.
+In 2026, Cena would make appearances on both nights of WrestleMania 42 as the host for the event and at Backlash to announce the John Cena Classic, a competition that showcases present stars against future stars.